 What is Intentional Infliction of Emotional Distress?

-Intentional infliction of emotional distress (“IIED”) is a civil tort that involves conduct that is so terrible and outrageous that it causes severe emotion distress and trauma to the victim.
+Intentional infliction of emotional distress (“IIED”) is an alternative claim to defamation that plaintiffs may pursue and is a civil tort that involves conduct that is so terrible and outrageous that it causes severe emotion distress and trauma to the victim.
 Although not all offensive conduct qualifies as IIED, when found, a victim can recover damages from the party that caused the trauma.

 Required Elements for an IIED Claim